Good Friday. Why do we call it good? From all appearances, that day looked like anything but good.

 Accusations that fly in the face where slaps and spit follow.
-Soldiers who had all compassion trained out of them, beating Him to near death.
+Soldiers who had any compassion trained out of them, beating Him to near death.

 Mocking words that contradict all He ever said.
 A crowd jeering, crying out for death.
 Religious leaders leading the rabble-rousers.
 Political leaders afraid to do what is right.

-A heavy splintered cross laid on a back where the flesh has already been torn away.
+A heavy, splintered cross laid on a back where the flesh was already torn away.
 Crown of thorns piercing the brow with its poison.
 A long and hard Via Dolorosa.
 Golgotha in view.

 Sound of nails in flesh and sinew.
 Thud of crosses in deep holes.
 Cries of pain and agony that only the crucified know.

-A few lone followers, women and John, deep in the throes of grief and grasping for some understanding behind all this suffering and finality to a ministry that flourished only a week ago.
+A few lone followers, some women and the disciple John, deep in the throes of grief and grasping for some understanding behind all this suffering and finality to a ministry that flourished only a week ago.